dbrainio/wrappa/README.md

 ds_model_config:
   # absolute (!) path to importable (!!!) package
   model_path: 'path/to/DSModel'
-  # config which will be passed to DSModel contructor
+  # config which will be passed to DSModel constructor
   config: {}
 ```